zjpeterson/ansible-tower-aci/README.md

 # ansible-aci
-Ansible Collection for use with [Cisco ACI](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/index.html)
+Ansible Collection for use with [Cisco ACI](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/index.html), focused on the use of Ansible Tower.

 Available on Ansible Galaxy as a Collection: [zjpeterson.aci](https://galaxy.ansible.com/zjpeterson/aci)